 He who says, “I know Him,” and does not keep His commandments, is a liar, and the truth is not in him.

-James now begins to confront the first of three false claims to spirituality.
+John now begins to confront the first of three false claims to spirituality.
 This set of claims is different from the set of claims in chapter one.
 The issue here revolves around the idea of present willingness to respond to fellowship with God with positive volition.
-Present willingness to respond to God is a demonstration of present valid fellowship.
+Present willingness to respond to God is a demonstration of current valid fellowship.

 He who says,